philipstubbs13/ClickMe/README.md

 The React documentation is available at <https://reactjs.org/>.

-For more information on how this project is structured and broken into various components, see [Structure of the project](#structure-of-project)
+For more information on how this project is structured and broken into various components, see [Structure of the project](#structure-of-project).

 ## <a name="getting-started"></a> Getting started